Devendrac16/CFD-1D-Poiseuille-Flow/README.md

-# CFD-1D-Poiseuille-Flow
+# CFD-COuette-Flow
-This folder contains c language codes for solution of Poiseuille Flow using different methods.
+This folder contains c language codes for solution of couette Flow using different methods.